asangvnit/sysprog-workshop/cmakedemo/README.md

 ## Installing cmake

-On windows [Download cmake binary installer](https://cmake.org/download/) and double click the installed files to completion.
-On other systems the installation is straightforward
+On windows [Download cmake binary installer](https://cmake.org/download/), double click the installer file and follow the instructions to completion.
+On other systems, the installation is straightforward.

 ### Debian/Ubuntu Linux